- What is a personal trainer?

 Personal trainers help their clients to achieve their health and fitness goals, such as weight loss, fat loss and improved sports performance by prescribing and instructing bespoke training programmes tailored to the individual’s goals.

 How much does a personal trainer cost?

 The cost for a personal training session varies from PT to PT.
-As a benchmark, a personal training session usually costs somewhere around £25-£40, and is 45 minutes to one hour long.
+As a benchmark, a personal training session usually costs somewhere around £30-£65, and is 45 minutes to one hour long.
+PT prices in London are usually slightly higher, costing an average of £40-65 per session.
 This cost is separate to your membership and you would pay your PT directly.

 If you wish to find out specific costs, please speak directly to a personal trainer at your gym.